grafana/tempo/docs/tempo/website/configuration/_index.md

     # (default: 2)
     [max_retries: <int>]

-    # number of shards to split the query into
+    # The number of shards to split a trace by id query into.
     # (default: 20)
     [query_shards: <int>]